hanshanley/narrative-influence/README.md

 ## Multilingual Paraphrasing

-To identify paraphrases between different languages, we initially utilize the MP-Net paraphrase transformer (https://huggingface.co/sentence-transformers/paraphrase-multilingual-mpnet-base-v2) and subsequently utilize three trained models that utilize  Machine Translation (WMT-19) dataset of news commentary bitexts in Chinese and English, and in Chinese and Russian.
+To identify paraphrases between different languages, we initially utilize the M-Net paraphrase transformer (https://huggingface.co/sentence-transformers/paraphrase-multilingual-mpnet-base-v2) and subsequently utilize three trained models that utilize Machine Translation (WMT-19) dataset of news commentary bitexts in Chinese and English, Chinese and Ukrainian, and in Chinese and Russian.
 We provide the architecture and weight for these models in the `paraphrasing_models` folder.

 ## Citing our paper